This mystery is great; but I am speaking with reference to Christ and the church.Ephesians 5:32(NASB)

 The Word of God gives much importance to the institution of marriage and the intimate relationship and responsibilities between a man and a woman when they are joined in holy matrimony, for marriage is a sacred reflection of the union between Christ and His Church and was ordained by the Triune God in the eternal council chambers of heaven, before the world began.

 It was God who instituted the marriage bond, and He laid out the important roles and responsibilities that husbands and wives have towards one another.

 Paul calls this intimate 'marriage' relationship Christ has with His Church, 'a great mystery'.
-It is a wonderful truth that should encourage or hearts and fill us with joy for as a wife is to her husband – so is the Church to the Lord Jesus.
+It is a wonderful truth that should encourage our hearts and fill us with joy, for as a wife is to her husband so is the Church to the Lord Jesus.

-May we who have become His Body and Bride by faith, also live every day of our life by faith in the Son of God, Who loved us and gave Himself up for us.
-May we occupy until He come and obey His command to love others with the same supernatural love with which He loves us.
+May we who have become His Body and Bride by faith, also live every day of our life by faith in the Son of God Who loved us and gave Himself up for us.
+May we occupy until He comes and obey His command to love others with the same supernatural love with which He loves us.

-Heavenly Father, thank You for revealing this wonderful mystery to us - that our relationship with the Lord Jesus is as special and intimate as that between a husband and his wife.
-May we, who are His Body and Bride live together in the unity of the Spirit in a bond of peace, and to the honour of His holy name, knowing that He gave His life for love of the Church – thank You, Father, for Your inestimable love, in Jesus' name, AMEN.
+Heavenly Father, thank You for revealing this wonderful mystery to me, that my relationship with the Lord Jesus is as special and intimate as that between a husband and his wife.
+May we all who are His Body and Bride, live together in the unity of the Spirit, in a bond of peace, and to the honour of His holy name.
+He gave His life because of His love of the Church.
+May we all reflect that love to those around us.
+In Jesus' name, AMEN.